Job search is hard and requires a lot of effort.

 - Circle 1: Family Members

-- Circle 3: People you meet at networking events, meet-ups, professors.
+- Circle 3: People you meet at in-person (events, meet-ups, professors, etc).

 - Circle 4: Your Mentors

-- Circle 5: People you meet in conference, hiring managers, HR personnel’s.
+- Circle 5: People you meet during the interviews, conferences, hiring managers, HR personnel’s.

 - Circle 7: Potential Hiring Managers and HR professionals